 This year, our Thanksgiving time cruise was taken on the Royal Caribbean International Empress of the Seas.
 This is our first cruise on Royal Caribbean International (RCI) and obviously our first on Empress of the Seas which sails out of Port of Miami.

-Unlike most all of our cruises in the past, this time we made reservations on the spur of the moment mainly due to the fact that this ship made stops in Cuba, a place I wanted to visit before becoming overrun with tourists, and because another port of call was Santiago.
+Unlike most all of our cruises in the past, this time we made reservations on the spur of the moment mainly due to the fact that this ship made stops in Havana, Cuba, a place I wanted to visit before becoming overrun with tourists, and Santiago.

 Additionally, since we are now Costco Travel converts, we booked through their website.

 - Labadee, Haiti

 Labadee or Labadi was our first port after a full day at sea.
 Labadee is one of Royal Caribbean’s private islands, the other being CocoCay in the Bahamas.
 Labadee is mostly a beach destination.
 Yes, there is a zip line and a coaster but for most folks it’s a beach day.